 Slime has been the subject of headlines all over the Internet about the latest electronic cleaning craze.
-This gooey cleaning product is marketed as an excellent method to remove dust and lint off keyboards, modems, and other electronic devices.
+This gooey cleaning product is marketed as an excellent method to remove dirt and lint off keyboards, modems, and other electronic devices.

 DIY Cleaning Slime With Borax

-1 1/2 cups hot water (distributed)
+- 1 1/2 cups hot water

-a quarter cup of borax as a laundry booster
+- a quarter cup of borax

 Combine 1 cup warm water and the Borax in a small mixing dish.
 Stir until the Borax is completely dissolved.
 Set aside this mixture.
-Combine the remaining 1/2 cup warm water, the full container of glue, and 2-3 drops of food colouring, if desired, in a bigger mixing bowl.
+Combine the remaining 1/2 cup warm water, the full container of glue, and a few drops (2-3) of food coloring, if desired, in a bigger mixing bowl.

 To use this cleaning slime, make a ball out of it first.
 Dab the slime ball at the places that need to be cleaned.
-Allowing it to sit will cause it to melt into the cracks as it heats.
+Allowing it to sit will cause it to ooze into the cracks as it heats.